crf199274/mcu/esp32/libraries/EthernetWebServer/README.md

 - [EthernetUdp2.h](LibraryPatches/Ethernet2/src/EthernetUdp2.h)
 - [EthernetUdp2.cpp](LibraryPatches/Ethernet2/src/EthernetUdp2.cpp)

+You can also use the forked and modified library at [Patched Ethernet2](https://github.com/khoih-prog/Ethernet2)

 #### 5. For Ethernet3 library

 5. To fix [`Ethernet3 library`](https://github.com/sstaub/Ethernet3), just copy these following files into the [`Ethernet3 library`](https://github.com/sstaub/Ethernet3) directory to overwrite the old files:
 - [Ethernet3.h](LibraryPatches/Ethernet3/src/Ethernet3.h)
 - [Ethernet3.cpp](LibraryPatches/Ethernet3/src/Ethernet3.cpp)

+You can also use the forked and modified library at [Patched Ethernet3](https://github.com/khoih-prog/Ethernet3)

 #### 6. For UIPEthernet library